Back to Case Studies

 L0 Card media Digital nol Card in Secure Element; physical cards unchanged

-L1 Issuance and top-up channels OnBoard Transit as a new mobile issuance and service channel
+L1 Issuance and top-up channels OnBoard Transit as the mobile issuance layer

 L4 Clearing and accounts Integrated through existing AFC interfaces